Code-Institute-Submissions/Follow-the-moon/README.md

 * meditation_pose image
     -  kisspng-buddhist-meditation-christian-meditation-buddhism by Doneasha

-3. These image were downloaded with a trial [Shutterstock](https://www.shutterstock.com/) account:
+3. These images were downloaded with a trial [Shutterstock](https://www.shutterstock.com/) account:
 * moon_phases image
     - ID: 1090336661 by Eisfrei
 * new_moon image